 When shopping for a desktop FDM 3D printer, there are a few different routes you can choose to go down.
 Many companies offer machines that are essentially pre-assembled, allowing users to get started with their 3D printing escapades almost straight out of the box.

-But the more adventurous mind might opt for a DIY kit, building up a printer from scratch.
-Currently, the benchmark for DIY 3D printer kits is the Prusa i3 MK2, a renowned printer that has taken the 3D printing market by storm.
+But the more adventurous mind might opt for a DIY kit, building up a 3D printer from scratch.
+Currently, the benchmark for 3D printer kits is the Prusa i3 MK2, a renowned 3D printer that has taken the 3D printing market by storm.
 However, demand is so high that at one point people were waiting around seven weeks to get their hands on it.

-However, there were a few downsides to our experience with this printer.
-The main obstacle with the Anet A8 is finding the time and patience to assemble and optimize the printer.
-Not only is the assembly process relatively complex (particularly for beginners) but calibrating the printer also takes precision and a certain level of stoicism.
+However, there were a few downsides to our experience with the Anet A8 3D printer.
+The main obstacle to it is finding the time and patience to assemble and optimize the 3D printer.
+Not only is the assembly process relatively complex (particularly for beginners) but calibrating the 3D printer also takes precision and a certain level of stoicism.

-Still, getting this printer up and running properly didn’t come without certain hurdles.
+Still, getting the Anet A8 3D printer up and running properly didn’t come without certain hurdles.
 But the proud feeling that comes with identifying and fixing a problem on your own helps to make up for the few pitfalls.
-Based on our judgement, the Anet A8 is an ideal DIY 3D printer for eager and determined beginners, as well as for makers looking to print on a budget.
+Based on our judgment, the Anet A8 is an ideal 3D printer kit for eager and determined beginners, as well as for makers looking to print on a budget.

 Offering a step-by-step learning experience for a 3D printer kit, the Anet A8 features a black laser-cut acrylic frame and 220 x 220 x 240mm printing volume.
 It’s compatible with a number of materials, including ABS, PLA, Woodfill, Nylon PVA, PP, and others.